-Close it up with a lid and shake until the iceberg lettuce is evenly covered with the mixture.
-It’s crazy yummy!
+- Close it up with a lid and shake until the iceberg lettuce is evenly covered with the mixture.

 I bet it would even be delicious mixed with pasta – although I have yet to try the combination.
 It’s always good to keep your food options open!

-Is this the best tuna salad sandwich in the world?
+Is this really the best tuna salad sandwich?